-All companies in the United Kingdom (U.K.) with more than 250 employees as at 5 April in each reporting year are required to report statutory calculations annually showing their unadjusted gender pay^[1] and bonus^[2] gaps.
-Red Hat views these ongoing requirements as an opportunity to highlight where we need to focus as we continue our efforts to build a more gender diverse workforce across all levels and roles within the organization.
+All companies in the United Kingdom (U.K.) with more than 250 employees as of 05 April in each reporting year are required to report statutory calculations annually showing their unadjusted gender pay^[1] and bonus^[2] gaps.
+Red Hat views these ongoing requirements as an opportunity to highlight where we need to focus as we continue our efforts to build an inclusive workforce across all levels and roles within the organization.